Guys find it hard to talk and ask for help

 At Menslink Canberra, we want to help end this problem.

 We see too many young blokes suffering in silence – screwing up their school work, leaving school or just feeling miserable – and not getting help.
 Silence can be deadly, and suicide kills more young guys than any other cause.

 We don’t want silence to let it get to that stage.
 So we encourage young guys to reach out for help.
 Get more than one person if you can – a close mate, a professional like a counsellor, youth worker or a coach of a team you play in or maybe even your parents or a teacher.
 Start talking.

 It might be hard at the beginning but you’ll be surprised how good it feels to have someone listen and not judge you.
 Then you’ll start feeling better.

 Menslink visits schools across Canberra, Queanbeyan and Yass to talk with young guys of all ages about the hassles of life.
-Don’t think we’re coming to your school?
-Check with your pastoral care officer or counsellor, or shoot us an email and tell us to come.
+If you want us to come to your school jump on have a look at our Menslink in Schools page and drop us a line.

-We offer free counselling for 10-25 years olds, and we also have a great mentoring program for 10-16.
+We offer free counselling in Canberra for 10-25 years olds, and we also have a great mentoring program for 10-16.
 Find out more below.